tommywong811/fyp-frontend/docs/pluginTutorial/docs/setup.md

 # Get it up and running

 To develop a plugin for Pathadvisor system.
-You need fork and clone the project, get it up and running, implement the plugin, test it locally and then create a pull request.
-Once the pull request is approved, your plugin will be merged back to official repository and will become part of the Pathadvisor system.
+You need to fork and clone the project, get it up and running, implement the plugin, test it locally and then create a pull request.
+Once the pull request is approved, your plugin will be merged back to official repository and will become part of the PathAdvisor system.

 ## Fork the repository

-To fork (create a copy) the Pathadvisor project, go to [official Pathadvisor repository](https://gitlab.com/thenrikie/pathadvisor-frontend) and click Fork button.
+To fork (create a copy) the PathAdvisor project, go to [official PathAdvisor repository](https://gitlab.com/thenrikie/pathadvisor-frontend) and click Fork button.
 You need to login to see the fork button.

 <sup>Figure 1:  Fork button</sup><br/>